Megwana/beammeup/README.md

 Step 1: Logged on to GitHub Pages.

-Step 2: Navigated to the settings tab, which can be found in the GitHub repository.
+Step 2: Navigated to the settings tab, which can be found in the GitHub repository for Beam Me Up.

-Step 3: From the source section drop-down menu, selected the Master Branch.
+Step 3: On the left hand column, I went to Pages and selected the master branch 'main'.

-Step 4: Once the mast branch was selected, the page automatically refreshed with a detailed ribbon display, registering the website's successful deployment.
+Step 4: Once the mast branch was selected, I clicked 'save' and the page automatically refreshed with a live link at the top of the page, registering the website's successful deployment.

-The live links can be found here -
+The live links can be found here - https://megwana.github.io/beammeup/index.html

 ## 7. Credits